lacrypta/nomad-old/nips/validators.md

   "inputs": [
     ...,
     {
-      "id" <TOKEN_ID>,  // UUIDv4 --- the ID of an unburned output
+      "id": "<TOKEN_ID>",  // UUIDv4 --- the ID of an unburned output
-      "nonce": <NONCE>  // NONCE --- the NONCE of said output, such that SHA-256(NONCE) == Output(ID).commitment
+      "nonce": "<NONCE>"  // NONCE --- the NONCE of said output, such that SHA-256(NONCE) == Output(ID).commitment
     }
     ...
   ],
   "outputs": [
     ...,
     {
-      "id": <TOKEN_ID>,              // UUIDv4 --- a random ID to associate to this output
+      "id": "<TOKEN_ID>",              // UUIDv4 --- a random ID to associate to this output
-      "commitment": <COMMITMENT>,    // SHA-256 of NONCE --- public commitment to the value of NONCE "secret": <SECRET>,            // Encrypt(DESTINATION, NONCE) --- private revelation of the value of NONCE "destination": <DESTINATION>   // PubKey --- the PubKey of the output's destination, },
+      "commitment": "<COMMITMENT>",    // SHA-256 of NONCE --- public commitment to the value of NONCE "secret": "<SECRET>",            // Encrypt(DESTINATION, NONCE) --- private revelation of the value of NONCE "destination": "<DESTINATION>"   // PubKey --- the PubKey of the output's destination, },
     ...
   ]